Getting Started

 TypeScript is a typed superset of JavaScript.

-Here’s the configuration you will need to set up automatic JSX transpilation.
+Here’s the configuration you will need to set up JSX transpilation.

 {